 Kevin Arnold relives his suburban childhood in the late sixties.

-The Wonder Years.
-Situation Comedy.
-Broadcast from March, 1988 through September, 1993 on ABC.
-The show is about how adolescents as seen through the eyes of Kevin Arnold (Fred Savage) dealt with the issues of growing up in the 1960s.
+The Wonder Years is about how adolescents, as seen through the eyes of Kevin Arnold (Fred Savage), dealt with the issues of growing up in the 1960s.
 The show is great at recreating the images of junior high years through its use of period music, clothes, and hair styles.
 Kevin’s experiences are narrated by him as an adult (the voice of Daniel Stern), and describe his various relationships with other kids, his family, and adults.

 Josh tries to break up a fight between Kevin and his older brother Wayne.